eurisko-us/eurisko-us.github.io/_pages/resources.md

 ## [<center>Collaboration Policy</center>](#collaboration-policy)

 <div style="width:100%; max-width:800px; margin:auto">
   <br>In general, you are free to help each other on assignments.
-However, you are not allowed to
+However, you are NOT allowed to
   <ol>
     <li>share your full solutions with others, or</li>
     <li>copy (i.e. plagiarize) others' code.
 (If you copy code and then change the variable names, it still counts as plagiarism.)</li>